plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 ## Definitions

-As a starting point for answering these questions I like to fish for find some definitions ...
+As a starting point for answering these questions I like to fish for some definitions ...

 [Wikipedia](https://en.wikipedia.org/wiki/Use_case):